seasun369/text/readme.txt

 Git is free.
 Git is software.
 Creating a new branch.
-Creating a new branch is quick。
+Creating a branch is quick。